Adam-Elmi/SomMark/docs/block.md

 # Block Syntax

 Blocks are the fundamental container structures in SomMark.
-They are used to group content and apply specific transformations to a section of your document.
+They group content and define the scope for transformations applied to sections of a document.

+Inline statements, at-blocks, and text must be defined inside a Block.
+Defining any of these at the top level will result in a parsing error.

+At the top level, only Blocks and comments are permitted.

 ## Syntax